knightjimr/SeroCall/README.md

 * NumOther - number of other alignments, including partial, high error and chimeric alignments
 * NumCapsule - number of reads well-aligned to the serotype capsular sequences (i.e., used to call serotypes)

-The "#SEROTYPE..." header and following lines are tab-delimited lines report the serotypes called and their percentages.
+The "#SEROTYPE..." header and following lines are tab-delimited lines reporting the serotypes called and their percentages.
 If no lines appear after the header, no serotypes were called from the data.

 The sero_counts.txt file is technically an intermediate file, but can be useful for post-analysis QC of the calls.
 The